Ideal Customer Profiles: What They Are and Why They’re Important

-After you’ve filled out this basic information, take some time to think about your ideal customer’s journey.
+After you’ve filled out this basic information, take some time to think about your customer’s journey.
 What are the steps they would take from becoming aware of your product or service to making a purchase?
 By understanding this journey, you can create a profile that is realistic and actionable.

 Step four: developing a marketing strategy